 Getting a jump-start can be challenging for any small business that has been in business for less than two years or is not yet cash-flowing (pre-revenue).
 These businesses need funds to make money but lack the necessary fuel to fire up their fledgling businesses.
 The solution for pre-revenue companies is suitable small business loans.
 While it’s challenging to find appropriate loans, it’s possible by leveraging your credit history and time in business.

-Typically, banks will automatically steer clear of start-up or pre-revenue small businesses.
+Typically, banks will automatically steer clear of start-ups or pre-revenue small businesses.
 However, online loan lenders such as BitX Funding have you covered.
 While you won’t get the same loan amount, APR, or terms as you would as an established business, you can get the funds you need to get started.
-This article will cover what a pre-revenue business is, what options they have for funding, and how to get started today.
+This article will cover what a pre-revenue business is, its funding options, and how to get started today.

 What is a Pre-Revenue Business, and What do They Need to Produce Revenue?

 Businesses currently in the founder stage typically have less than two years in business and are known as start-up companies.
 Many start-ups have business plans to produce revenue after their founder stage but struggle to get over the initial hump.
 Businesses on track to make income but need funds to get to that point are known as pre-revenue.
 These businesses require access to small business loans but lack the time in the industry to meet approval by banks.